 Cary, NC — This was another light week for me.

 Cary — Students from Le Touquet, France have been traveling to Cary for an immersive cultural experience for more than 25 years through the non-profit organization Cary Sister Cities.
 This program wouldn’t be possible without Cary residents volunteering to be host families.
 This year there is a shortage of host families and additional ones are needed before the students’ arrival.

 Cary, NC — This was a very slow week with just a couple of meetings.

 Cary, NC — There are three new restaurants to add to your radar in Cary along with upcoming changes at the Fenton and The Sams Jones House.

 Cary, NC — It’s that time again, readers – time to think about your voting plans.
 Primary Day is March 3, but now is the time to check your voting status, look at a sample ballot and decide where and when to vote in the next election.

-Cary, NC — This week was a holiday week and the first week back from vacation.
+Cary, NC — This was a holiday week but was busy none-the-less.

 Cary, NC — The Cary Town Council met for its second regular meeting of the year Thursday night with about 50 in attendance.
 The main topic of discussion was a series of amendments brought forward as a presentation to the council to make all future townhome streets and alleys publicly owned and maintained.